alnopa9/git/sections/createfile.md

-# Create and committing a file
+# Create and commit a file

 Now that you know what Markdown looks like, it's time to use some in a file that you'll create.